EternityForest/standards/drafts/power_delivery.md

 All Lithium Ion rechargeable batteries should contain protection circuitry against under and overcharge integral to the battery.

-Where possible, lithium ion batteries should only be charged to 4.10v
+Where possible, most common lithium ion cells that have a maximum voltage of 4.2V(Li-Co, NMC,etc) should only be charged to 4.10v to enhace cycle life.

 Permanently attached batteries should not be used.